Sperges/osr-helper/README.md

 ***NOTE***

-Keep and drop operations work with negative numbers.
+Dice operations work with negative numbers.

+- `-1d4` and `1d-4` will roll a negative number while `-1d-4` will result in a positive number.
-e.g., `4d20kh-3` will roll four dice that have 20 sides and keep the lowest 3 results.
+- `4d20kh-3` will roll four dice that have 20 sides and keep the lowest 3 results.

 ```
+-1d4 => -3

+1d-4 => -2

+-1d-4 => 4

 4d20kh-2 => {17, 10, 10, 2} kh -2 => 2, 10
 ```